oracle/graal/substratevm/Limitations.md

 Docker containers.

-To register the default signal handlers, pass the `--install-exit-handlers` option to the `natie-image` builder.
+To register the default signal handlers, pass the `--install-exit-handlers` option to the `native-image` builder.
 This option gives you the same signal handlers as a JVM does.

 ### Class Initializers
 By default, classes are initialized at image run time.